About Wondering Steps

 Who am I?

-Well, that feels like a tricky question.
-But a brief introduction for people who don’t yet know me.
-My name is Emma, I am 48 and I live in Southampton on the south coast of the UK.
-I am the mother of two children: my younger son is now 18.
-Sadly, I lost my older son 13 years years ago, when he was only seven, to leukaemia.
+My name is Emma, I am 49 and I live in Southampton on the south coast of the UK.
+I am the mother of two children: my younger child is a young adult.
+Sadly, I lost my older son 14 years years ago, when he was only seven, to leukaemia.
 Life has been… challenging.
 In so many ways.

 After a long period of caring duties and struggles with my health I am returning to the writing and editing career that I decided long ago would never be possible.